HenrySaya/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ## 2-add_dnodeint.c
 This function adds a new node at the beginning of dlistint_t list Run this function after compiling it with 2-main.c

+## 3-add_dnodeint_end.c
+NOw this function addds a node at the end of list.
+Compiled and run with 3-main.c